 Unreliable technology that can’t match your restaurant’s pace will only put a damper on your efficiency — and your restaurant sales.
 Clunky computers, slow-moving POS systems, and handwritten orders can clog up your lines, cause mistakes, and frustrate staff and customers.

-Best-in-class restaurant technology — from POS to team management to kitchen display systems — will help you drive sales by streamlining operations so you can focus on what really matters: spending time with your guests, food, and team.
+Best-in-class restaurant technology — from POS to team management to kitchen display systems, handhelds, and Order & Pay technology — will help you drive sales by streamlining operations so you can focus on what really matters: spending time with your guests, food, and team.

 Great strides are being made every day in software, technology, and services for restaurateurs.
-For a look at the latest and greatest restaurant tech that can help you boost sales, read our post 35 Restaurant Management Tools and Apps to Help Supercharge Productivity.
+For a look at the latest and greatest restaurant tech that can help you boost sales, read our post about finding the right restaurant platform for your business.

 Great food and service aren’t always enough to stand out and grab attention anymore.
 You have to use social media to promote your restaurant, extend its brand outside the walls, and connect with new and existing customers to help drive sales.